jdonners/gabriel/README.md

 and the Fortran module.

-Should you want to build from the repository, you'll need recent versions of the GNU autotools as well.
+Should you want to build from the repository, you'll need recent versions of the GNU autotools as well and run 'autoreconf -i'.

 Usage
 -----